Vasanth4321/Gen-Ai/README.md

 ### llm_prompts.ipynb

-A Jupyter Notebook containing the implementation and experimentation for Task 1.
+A Jupyter Notebook containing the implementation and experimentation for reasoning prompts like Chain-of-Thought and Tree-of-Thought.

 **Technology Used:**